drewray80/microbits/README.md

 # microbits

+This repo is a collection of projects that I use to teach programming in my high school courses.
+I plan to create a folder in this repo for each project.
+Since github repos can be challenging to organize, I created this repo to guide visitors to find projects that will suit their needs.

+## Outline of README
+- Overview for how I use microbits
+- CS Topics and the Actvities I use for each topic
+- Other Projects that I use in class but don't directly go with a topic
+- Future Projects that I hope to incorporate in my courses

 ## Overview
 As a high school computer science teacher, I really enjoy using microbits in my classes.
 They offer lots of opportunities for students to learn programming using physical computing.
 Microbits have buttons, tons of sensors, leds, a small speaker, radio transmitter and reciever, accelerometer...